Darvish left spinning as Dodgers fall into Series deficit | New Country 923

 “Maybe I can use a ball that doesn’t have much pop in it,” he said through a translator.

-Houston had enough pop to keep the ornamental train above Minute Maid Park’s left-field wall sounding its whistle often early in Friday’s game.
+Houston had enough pop to keep the ornamental train above Minute Maid Park’s left-field wall sounding its whistle often.

 Darvish threw 49 pitches and had just one swing and miss — by Carlos Correa on a 98 mph fastball in the first inning.
 There was also a missed bunt attempt by Marwin Gonzalez before his run-scoring single in the second.